2026 Date TBA

 - Fully charged mobile phone

-In the event of severe mountain weather we'll use our Plan B route.
+In the event of severe mountain weather we'll use Plan B. The Plan B route is in itself such an awesome half marathon route in it's own right.

 SCHEDULE